 - Failure to Consider All Risks

-A comprehensive machine guarding process should consider all inputs not just ones from the guard designer, but also from the machine operators, maintenance personnel, supervisors, engineers, safety professionals, machine guarding experts and of course the original equipment manufacture.
+A comprehensive machine guarding process should consider all inputs, not just ones from the guard designer, but also from the machine operators, maintenance personnel, supervisors, engineers, safety professionals, machine guarding experts and of course the original equipment manufacturer.

 - Inadequate Controls to Ensure Guards are Adjusted & Maintained

-You many in the beginning have well designed guards and devices in place and they may initially be properly adjusted for your machine, but if they do not have regular inspections and maintenance the machine guard can eventually will fail and when that happens can become a hazard in itself.
+You may, in the beginning, have well-designed guards and devices in place and they may initially be properly adjusted for your machine, but if they do not have regular inspections and maintenance the machine guard can eventually fail and when that happens can become a hazard in itself.